Thomas Hussey (bishop)

-Bishop Thomas Hussey (1746 – 11 July 1803) was a diplomat, chaplain and Bishop of the Roman Catholic Diocese of Waterford and Lismore from 1797 until his death in 1803.
-He is best known for taking part in talks with Richard Cumberland in a failed attempt to arrange a peace treaty between Spain and Britain during the American War of Independence.
+Bishop Thomas Hussey (1746 – 11 July 1803) was a diplomat, chaplain and Bishop of the Roman Catholic Diocese of Waterford and Lismore from 1797 to his death.
+He is best known for taking part in talks with Richard Cumberland in an attempt to arrange a peace treaty between Spain and Britain during the American War of Independence.

 Early life

 Hussey was born at Ballybogan, County Meath in 1746.
-Due to the restrictions of the Penal Laws, Hussey went to the Irish College at Salamanca for his religious training, and joined the Trappists upon completion of his studies.
+The restrictions of the Penal Laws made Hussey go to the Irish College at Salamanca for his religious training.
+He joined the Trappists upon completion of his studies.

 Diplomatic career

 Given Hussey's ability, the Pope requested him to take Holy Orders.
-Hussey was associated for a time with the court of the King of Spain, and soon became prominent in Madrid.
+Hussey was associated for a time with the court of the King of Spain and soon became prominent in Madrid.
 Around 1767 he was appointed chaplain to the Spanish embassy in London.
-In 1793-96, shortly after the Roman Catholic Relief Act 1791 repealed some of the laws affecting Catholic worship, a chapel, St James's, Spanish Place, was built to designs by Joseph Bonomi.
+In 1793 to 1796, shortly after the Roman Catholic Relief Act 1791 jas repealed some of the laws affecting Catholic worship, a chapel, St James's, Spanish Place, was built to designs by Joseph Bonomi.
 Hussey became rector of the chapel.
-Embassies which maintained their own Catholic chapels provided a safe place for the London Catholic community to worship, and many of them had a number of English-speaking chaplains on staff.
+Embassies that maintained their own Catholic chapels provided a safe place for the London Catholic community to worship, and many of them had a number of English-speaking chaplains on staff.

-When the Spanish ambassador had to leave London because Spain took sides against England during the American War of Independence, Dr. Hussey became Spain's unofficial diplomatic contact with England.
-Following discussions with the government of Lord North, Hussey was sent to Madrid to discuss Spain's withdrawal from the American cause.
-Upon his return to Madrid, he attracted the notice of English Catholics in exile, and was deputed by the English Catholics to go to Rome to lay their position before the pope, but the Spanish embassy would not grant him leave of absence.
+When the Spanish ambassador had to leave London because Spain took sides against Britain during the American War of Independence, Dr. Hussey became Spain's unofficial diplomatic contact.
+After discussions with the government of Lord North, Hussey was sent to Madrid to discuss Spain's withdrawal from the American cause.
+Upon his return to Madrid, he attracted the notice of English Catholics in exile and was deputed by the English Catholics to go to Rome to lay their position before the pope, but the Spanish embassy would not grant him leave of absence.

-He was befriended by Irish born politician Edmund Burke while in London.
+He was befriended by the Irish-born politician Edmund Burke in London.
 Hussey was elected a Fellow of the Royal Society in 1792.

 Maynooth and Waterford

-George III, Pitt, and the Duke of Portland entrusted him with a mission to the Irish soldiers and militia in Ireland who were disaffected, but when he heard their grievances, he pleaded in their behalf much to the distaste of the Irish executive.
-When he returned to Ireland, Hussey played a role in the establishment of Maynooth College, and became its first president in 1795.
+George III, Pitt and the Duke of Portland entrusted him with a mission to the Irish soldiers and militia in Ireland who were disaffected, but when he heard their grievances, he pleaded in their behalf much to the distaste of the Irish executive.
+When he returned to Ireland, Hussey played a role in the establishment of Maynooth College and became its first president in 1795.

 In 1797, he became the Bishop of the Diocese of Waterford and Lismore.
-Despite his earlier protest at Catholic soldiers being obliged to attend Dublin Castle services, the Protestant authorities honoured his consecration at St. Nicholas of Myra church in Dublin with the presence of an armed detachment.
-He attracted widespread attention in 1797 by issuing a pastoral letter to his clergy, strongly resenting Government interference in ecclesiastical discipline and the proselytising of Protestants in Ireland through the establishment of religious schools.
+Despite his earlier protest at Catholic soldiers being obliged to attend Dublin Castle services, the Protestant authorities honoured his consecration at St. Nicholas of Myra Church in Dublin with the presence of an armed detachment.
+He attracted widespread attention in 1797 by issuing a pastoral letter to his clergy that strongly resented government interference in ecclesiastical discipline and the proselytising of Protestants in Ireland by the establishment of religious schools.